Package Leaflet: Information for the Patient

-Read this package insert carefully before you start taking this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-What is Teriflunomida Vivanta
+What is Teriflunomide Vivanta

-What is Teriflunomida Vivanta used for
+What is Teriflunomide Vivanta used for

-This medication is used in adults and in children and adolescents (10 years of age and older) to treat relapsing-remitting multiple sclerosis (MS).
+This medication is used in adults and children and adolescents (10 years of age and older) to treat relapsing-remitting multiple sclerosis (MS).

 What is multiple sclerosis

 MS is a long-term disease that affects the central nervous system (CNS).
-The CNS is made up of the brain and spinal cord.
-In MS, inflammation destroys the protective covering (myelin) that surrounds the nerves of the CNS.
+The CNS consists of the brain and spinal cord.
+In multiple sclerosis, inflammation destroys the protective sheath (myelin) that surrounds the nerves of the CNS.
 This loss of myelin is called demyelination.
-This makes the nerves stop functioning properly.
+This causes the nerves to stop functioning properly.

-People with relapsing-remitting MS will have repeated episodes (recurrences) of physical symptoms caused by the improper functioning of the nerves.
-These symptoms vary from patient to patient, but usually include:
+People with the relapsing form of multiple sclerosis will have repeated attacks (relapses) of physical symptoms caused by the malfunctioning of the nerves.
+These symptoms vary from person to person but usually include:

-The symptoms may disappear completely after the recurrence but, over time, some problems may remain.
-This can cause physical disabilities that can interfere with daily activities.
+The symptoms may disappear completely after a relapse, but over time, some problems may persist.
+This can lead to physical disabilities that can interfere with daily activities.

-How Teriflunomida Vivanta works
+How Teriflunomide Vivanta works

-Teriflunomida helps to protect against attacks in the central nervous system by the immune system, limiting the growth of some white blood cells (lymphocytes).
+Teriflunomide helps protect against attacks on the central nervous system by the immune system, limiting the growth of certain white blood cells (lymphocytes).
 This limits the inflammation that causes nerve damage in MS.

-Do not takeTeriflunomida Vivanta:
+Do not takeTeriflunomide Vivanta:

 In case of doubt, ask your doctor or pharmacist before taking this medication.